IrfanAlvi01/PathFinderCpp/README.md

 #### dynamic.h and dynamic.cpp:
 `These contains the code for the cDynamic class, which animates the player and bot classes.
 All moving objects inherit from this class.
 When you set a new grid position for a dynamic object using the SetNext() function, the dynamic object moves smoothly from its current location to the new location.
 This takes half a second, and the animation is controlled by its Update() function.`

+#### botbase.h:
+`This defines the class cBotBase, which is a base class for other AI bot classes.
+As a base class, you cannot create an object of this type directly.
+It inherits from the class cDynamic, because bots are dynamic objects.
+The key part of this class is the virtual function ChooseNextGridPosition().
+This function is called automatically when the bot arrives at a new grid location (i.e. when it has finished animating from one grid location to another), and the code in this function should decide which location to move to next.
+Because this is called automatically, bots are always moving.`

+#### bots.h and botRandom.cpp:
+`bot.h contains a definition for the class cBotRandom, which is a simple example bot class.
+An object of this class is instantiated in the main function, and you can see it wondering around randomly(for empty level file) when you run the provided code.`